algeboy/Hanna/docs/AlgebraicTypes.md

 groupFun : (ops:List Op a) -> ({*,-,1} <: ops) -> (asc<:laws) ...
 ```

-What I would like is a type that lets
+What I would like is a type that lets me check that an existing type contains something I want.
+Something like `a:List Nat where 1 in a`.
+A weak example would be that `a` start with $1$.
+So `(1::a) : List Nat
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcwNTU4MzgyMSwtNjIzMDc1Nzc4XX0=
+eyJoaXN0b3J5IjpbMTE1NDU5MjA4MSwtNjIzMDc1Nzc4XX0=
 -->